rest-for-physics/framework/CONTRIBUTING.md

 number shall be provided together with published or internal results.
 Moreover, if we own the data file, we will always be able to recover the version used to generate those results.

-A change in REST version serves to markdown an important step or a timeline in the evolution of the code.
+A change in REST version serves to mark down an important step or a timeline in the evolution of the code.
 The version `might be increased` in at the following scenarios:
 1. When new features are added.
 2. When changes or modifications affect the behaviour of the framework.
 3. To fix a REST version release to produce data in a experiment physics run.
-4. New processes, metadata or event data types that introduce new funtionalities to REST.
+4. New processes, metadata or event data types that introduce new functionalities to REST.
 5. Important changes on REST core libraries that introduce new features.

-A version number increase `will be mandatory` when the modification of existing processes or REST core libraries change the behaviour and may lead to different results.
+A version number increase `will be mandatory` when the modification of existing processes or REST core libraries change the behaviour and may lead to different results:
-- leading to different results by modifying, upgrading or debugging of existing processes or REST classes
+- leading to different results by modifying, upgrading or debugging of existing processes or REST classes,
-- modifying the structure of ROOT outputfile
+- modifying the structure of ROOT output file,
-- changes to metadata structures that REST users should be aware of
+- changes to metadata structures that REST users should be aware of.

-### Git tagging system and its relation to REST versionning system
+### Git tagging system and its relation to REST versioning system

-The basics of tagging in Git are described at the following site [GitLab tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging)
+The basics of tagging in Git are described at the following site: [Git Tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging)

 In order to change the version of REST we need to tag the state of the code using `git tag` command:

 `git tag -a v2.2.2 -m "A small step for REST but a big step for humanity"`

-Additionaly, to publish the new version and make it visible to other users we need to use the `--tags` flag when pushing the code:
+Additionally, to publish the new version and make it visible to other users we need to use the `--tags` flag when pushing the code:

 `git push --tags`

-At REST compilation time this tag will be retrieved and the `TRestVersion.h` header will be produced containning the following information:
+At REST compilation time this tag will be retrieved and the `TRestVersion.h` header will be produced containing the following information:

 ```c++
 #ifndef REST_Version